The UK was at the forefront of development in radio technology, and British manufacturers have produced several classic models.

 Based in rural Hertfordshire, Pure is one of Britain’s leading consumer electronics brands.
 Its DAB radios have won several awards.
 All products are engineered and designed in the UK by its small team.

 Impressively, the company offers a 3-year warranty on its whole range, and also offers repair services and free customer support.

-The company have sold over 5 million digital radios since forming in 2002 and its Pure Evoke range is probably the most popular range of DAB radios in the UK.
+The company have sold over 5 million digital radios since forming in 2002 and its Pure Evoke range is one of the most popular ranges of DAB radios in the UK.